NHSWalesFHIR/NHSWales-fhir-psom-xlsform-to-fhir/README.md

 * integer
 * begin group

+See the mapping table below to know what which DSCN fields should applied to the XLSFrom and how the are mapped to FHIR.

 ## How to Use
 To use the script, make sure you have all the required dependencies (see below) and that the variables in `main.py` for the `input_folder` and `output_folder` are correct paths that are used on your local machine.
 Then, simply run the script.
 It will process all XLSForm files in the input directory and write the resulting FSH data to the output directory, while also logging its operation.

 ## File Descriptions
 - `main.py`: Entry point of the application.
 Initiates the conversion process.